Skymeow/SwiftGoodPatterns/full-stack-mobile-rubric.md

 ### Explain what Lazy stored properties are and when they are useful

-> Lazy stored properties are used for a property whose initial values are not set until the first time it is used.
-You can declare a lazy stored stored property by writing the lazy modifier before its declaration.
+> Lazy stored properties are used for a property whose** **_**initial values are not set until the first time it is used**._ You can declare a lazy stored stored property by writing the lazy modifier before its declaration.
 Lazy properties are useful when the initial value of a property is reliant on outside factors whose values are unknown.